Drassil/git-wiki-theme/wiki/main_page.md

 * You can download the entire wiki for **offline** usage and even navigate directly using a markdown reader

 You can fork/copy the master branch now and start your wiki in just 1 minute*!

+Git-wiki can be used as [theme for jekyll](http://jekyllthemes.org/themes/git-wiki-for-documentation/)

  *Github pages takes about 10 minutes to show up the first time you configure it